 In Puerto Rico:

 Oh no, not again.
 No phone service.
 Yikes, my friend’s apartment has NO Internet!
-Ok, I’ve survived so far, let me check at the conference.
+Really.
+Aren’t we in the 21st century?
+Ok, that’s a rhetorical question.
+Hmmm.
+I’ve survived so far, let me check at the conference.
 Good, the conference has free wifi.

 No point in calling home at $2/minute roaming.
 Emailed everyone that I would be offline most of the time.
 Checked Facebook during the conference; answered student emails; oops, better pay attention -this is a small group and they are noticing that I am not listening.
 (Am I becoming one of my students?).
 Words with Friends will wait.